PHYSIOTHERAPY FOR LUMBAR, THORACIC & CERVICAL SPINE

 Illustration of a person with the clearly defined body regions of the neck, chest and loin

 • Together we will strengthen resilience and confidence in your back again!
-Active exercise therapy is an important component in pain therapy for chronic back pain.
+Active movement therapy is an important component of pain therapy for back pain.